 The Council will not borrow in excess of its Capital Financing Requirement with the prime intention to profit from the investment of the extra sums borrowed.
-In accordance with the revised Code, any decision to borrow in advance will be considered carefully to ensure value for money can be demonstrated and that the Council can ensure the security of such funds.
+In accordance with the revised Code, any decision to borrow in advance will be within forward approved Capital Financing Requirement estimates, and will be considered carefully to ensure that value for money can be demonstrated and that the Council can ensure the security of such funds.